How to Make Beautiful Winter Mantel Decor

 I love for decor to tell a story and these little clocks help create that feeling with my winter mantel decor.
 Maybe they even give a nod to a little slower pace, more time at home, and the long, cozy evenings?
 That sounds lovely to me right now, for sure!

-For a more simple look, you could mix in some neutral florals.
+For a more simple way, you could mix in some neutral colors with florals.
 At the same time, a few family pictures in simple brass frames could be easily showcased.

 Thanksgiving: Add dried gourds or velvet pumpkins